meilof/geppetri/README.md

 make SUPPORT_SNARK=1
 ```

- - Compile the C++ library and tools by opening `qaps.workspace` in CodeBlocks and choosing "Rebuild Workspace" (on Windows, binaries are included so this step is optional)
+ - On Unix, compile the C++ library and tools by running run ``make`` from the main directory

+ - On Windows (64-bits), binaries are included so building is not necessary; to re-build, open `qaps.workspace` in CodeBlocks and choosing "Rebuild Workspace" (also works on Unix)

  - Install our customized VIFF version: